Craniopagus parasiticus: Diprosopus

 Diprosopus occurs when a single body and neck are present, but there is a duplication of the structures of the face.
 This is different from craniopagus parasiticus in that there is only one head, although there is a duplication of the craniofacial features.
 Diprosopus can range from having two fully formed faces to just a duplication of the nose or eyes.
 Cats with the condition are referred to as 'Janus cats'.
 A cat named Frankenlouie was a famous example noted by the Guinness Book of World Records in 2012 for being the longest surviving Janus cat.

 Treatment

 Few individuals survive until birth.
 For those who do, the only treatment available is to surgically remove the parasitic twin.
 Of the two documented attempts, however, one child died within hours and neither reached their second birthday.
 The problem with surgical intervention is that the arterial supplies of the head are so intertwined that it is very hard to control the bleeding, but it has been suggested that cutting off the parasitic twin's arterial supply might improve the odds of the developed twin's survival.

 Prevalence

-Only ten cases of craniopagus parasiticus have been documented, out of a total of at least eighty known cases of craniopagus in general.
+There have been at least eighty reported cases of craniopagus parasiticus.
+Only ten cases of craniopagus have been documented in medical research literature.

+Notable cases

 Only four cases have been documented by modern medicine to have survived birth: